 We performed a comparison between IIS and Oracle WebLogic Server based on real PeerSpot user reviews.

-Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's very easy to publish."
+Find out in this report how the two Application Server solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The tool is very easy to use and efficient."

 "The initial setup is simple."